-Check out the NZ Fertiliser Manufacturers' Research Association Code of Practice for Fertiliser Use.
+Check out the NZ Fertiliser Manufacturers' Research Association Code of Practice (external link) for Fertiliser Use.

 To increase the organic matter in the soil you can:

 With more organic matter, soil is better able to store nutrients and water, and has improved soil structure.
-This makes soil more resistant to erosion by wind and water.
+This makes soil more resistant to erosion (external link) by wind and water.

 Cultivation causes peat to shrink twice as fast as it would under pasture, and should be avoided where possible.
 If cultivation is done correctly during pasture renewal, it won’t need to be done as often.
 Managing your pasture well also reduces the need for pasture renewal.

 Find out more about managing peat.
 Place an order if you would like a published paper copy of For Peat’s Sake – good management practices for Waikato peat farmers (containing information on peat land management).

 Find out more about cultivation’s impacts on soil management in the Franklin District.